ITI/memorizer/Documentation/memorizer/reference.rst

     not appear in kmap.

   STACK_ARGS (MEM_STACK_ARGS, 0x2)
-    Same.
+    Used in the generation of call frame graphs (CFGs).This value should not appear in kmap.

   STACK_PAGE (MEM_STACK_PAGE, 0x3)
-    Used to describe a kernel object allocated in a stack frame
+    Used to describe a kernel object allocated in a stack frame.

   GEN_HEAP (MEM_HEAP, 0x4)
     Unused.